AdobeDocs/experience-platform.de-DE/help/sources/tutorials/ui/create/databases/greenplum.md

 Weitere Informationen zum Einstieg finden Sie in [diesem GreenPlum Dokument](https://gpdb.docs.pivotal.io/580/security-guide/topics/Authenticate.html#topic_fzv_wb2_jr__config_ssl_client_conn).

-## Verbinden Sie Ihr [!DNL GreenPlum] Konto
+## Connect your [!DNL GreenPlum] account

 Nachdem Sie die erforderlichen Anmeldeinformationen gesammelt haben, können Sie die folgenden Schritte ausführen, um ein neues [!DNL GreenPlum] Konto für die Verbindung zu erstellen [!DNL Platform].

-Melden Sie sich bei [Adobe Experience Platform](https://platform.adobe.com) an und wählen Sie dann in der linken Navigationsleiste **[!UICONTROL Quellen]** , um auf den *[!UICONTROL Quellarbeitsbereich]* zuzugreifen.
-Im Anzeigebereich &quot; *[!UICONTROL Katalog]* &quot;werden eine Reihe von Quellen angezeigt, mit denen Sie ein eingehendes Konto erstellen können.
-Jede Quelle zeigt die Anzahl der vorhandenen Konten und Datenflüsse an, die ihnen zugeordnet sind.
+Log in to [Adobe Experience Platform](https://platform.adobe.com) and then select **[!UICONTROL Sources]** from the left navigation bar to access the *[!UICONTROL Sources]* workspace.
+The *[!UICONTROL Catalog]* screen displays a variety of sources for which you can create an inbound account with, and each source shows the number of existing accounts and dataset flows associated with them.

 Sie können die entsprechende Kategorie im Katalog auf der linken Seite des Bildschirms auswählen.
 Alternativ können Sie die gewünschte Quelle mit der Suchoption finden.

-Wählen Sie unter der Kategorie &quot; *[!UICONTROL Datenbanken]* &quot;die Option **[!UICONTROL GreenPlum]** durch Klicken **auf das Pluszeichen (+)** , um einen neuen [!DNL GreenPlum] Connector zu erstellen.
+Under the *[!UICONTROL Databases]* category, select **[!UICONTROL GreenPlum]** followed by **[!UICONTROL Add data]** to create a new [!DNL GreenPlum] connector.

 ![Katalog](../../../../images/tutorials/create/greenplum/catalog.png)

 Die Seite &quot; *[!UICONTROL Verbindung zu GreenPlum]* herstellen&quot;wird angezeigt.
-Auf dieser Seite können Sie entweder neue oder vorhandene Anmeldeinformationen verwenden.
+On this page, you can either use new credentials or existing credentials.

-### Neues Konto
+### New account

-Wenn Sie neue Anmeldeinformationen verwenden, wählen Sie &quot; **[!UICONTROL Neues Konto]**&quot;aus.
+If you are using new credentials, select **[!UICONTROL New account]**.
 Geben Sie im angezeigten Eingabedatum einen Namen, eine optionale Beschreibung und Ihre [!DNL GreenPlum] Anmeldeinformationen für die Verbindung ein.
-Wenn Sie fertig sind, wählen Sie &quot; **[!UICONTROL Verbinden]** &quot;und lassen Sie dann etwas Zeit, bis das neue Konto eingerichtet ist.
+When finished, select **[!UICONTROL Connect]** and then allow some time for the new account to establish.

 ![connect](../../../../images/tutorials/create/greenplum/new.png)